 Open sample pool

 Sordino Violins comes with an open 44.1 kHz/24 bit sample pool.
 This means that you can directly access the wave files and use them on any platform that can handle wave files.
-Example are Ableton, Cubase, Pro Tools, FL Studio, HALion, Falcon – or your old Eurorack/hardware sampler.
+Example are Ableton, Cubase, Pro Tools, FL Studio, HALion, Falcon – or your old hardware or Eurorack sampler.

 - The samples folder includes a set of sustained notes (“tut”) and a set of release notes (“tur”).
 The latter set is used for release triggering, mentioned earlier.